In order to bring you the best organic produce, some ingredients may differ from those depicted.

 In the same pan used for the chicken, if dry, add 1 to 2 teaspoons oil.
 Warm over medium heat until hot but not smoking.
 Stir in the garlic and cook until fragrant, about 30 seconds.
 Stir the arrowroot slurry to recombine, then add the slurry and bring to a boil, stirring constantly and scraping up any browned bits from the bottom of the pan.

 Reduce to a simmer and add the capers, lemon zest, 1 tablespoon [2 TBL] lemon juice, and chicken and any accumulated juices.
-Cook until the chicken is cooked through and the sauce has thickened, 4 to 6 minutes.
+Cook, stirring occasionally, until the chicken is cooked through and the sauce has thickened, 4 to 6 minutes.
 Remove from the heat, stir in half the parsley, and season to taste with salt and pepper.

 Transfer the zucchini “noodles” to individual plates and top with the chicken.
 Spoon over the piccata sauce, garnish with the remaining parsley, and serve.